Lall-091/sql-docs/docs/sql-server/ai-artificial-intelligence-intelligent-applications.md

 Implement RAG-patterns with the SQL Database Engine and Azure AI Search.
 You can run supported chat models on data stored in the SQL Database Engine, without having to train or fine-tune models, thanks to the integration of Azure AI Search with Azure OpenAI and the SQL Database Engine.
 Running models on your data enables you to chat on top of, and analyze, your data with greater accuracy and speed.

+To learn more about the integration of Azure AI Search with Azure OpenAI and the SQL Database Engine, see the following articles, which also apply to SQL Server and Azure SQL Managed Instance:

 - [Azure OpenAI on your data](/azure/ai-services/openai/concepts/use-your-data)
 - [Retrieval Augmented Generation (RAG) in Azure AI Search](/azure/search/retrieval-augmented-generation-overview)
 - [Vector Search with Azure SQL and Azure AI Search](https://devblogs.microsoft.com/azure-sql/vector-search-with-azure-sql-database/)

 ## Intelligent applications

-THe SQL Database Engine can be used to build intelligent applications that include AI features, such as recommenders, and Retrieval Augmented Generation (RAG) as the following diagram demonstrates:
+The SQL Database Engine can be used to build intelligent applications that include AI features, such as recommenders, and Retrieval Augmented Generation (RAG) as the following diagram demonstrates:

 :::image type="content" source="media/ai-artificial-intelligence-intelligent-applications/session-recommender-architecture.png" alt-text="Diagram of different AI features to build intelligent applications with Azure SQL Database." lightbox="media/ai-artificial-intelligence-intelligent-applications/session-recommender-architecture.png":::